Blog

 Treatment for broken bones varies depending on the cause, severity and location.
 Some will require the use of splints, casts or crutches while others could even involve surgery to repair the broken bones.
 Personal care includes the use of ice and keeping the foot stabilized and elevated.

-If you have any questions please feel free to contact our office located in Southaven, MS .
-We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.
+If you have any questions, please feel free to contact our office located in Southaven, MS .
+We offer the newest diagnostic and treatment technologies for all your foot care needs.

 Read more about Causes, Symptoms, and Treatment for a Broken Foot